Discover folk - the CRM for people-powered businesses

 10 Best AI Tools for Data Cleaning in 2025

 AI can keep CRM records accurate by standardizing fields, fixing duplicates, and filling gaps.
+For CRM managers overseeing teams of 20-50 people, the right tool balances power with simplicity.
 Below is a quick snapshot of the best AI tools for data cleaning.

 Conclusion